-Although Boston's Museum of Fine Arts normally offers free admission on Memorial Day (Monday), this year will be extra-special.
+Boston's Museum of Fine Arts offers you free admission on Memorial Day (Monday) from 10am - 4:45.

 Boston by Foot, a non-profit organization, features a knowledgeable and enthusiastic group of 200+ volunteer guides who offer some of the most interesting walking tours in town at very reasonable prices - tickets generally run about $8-$15.
 Tours on Memorial Day typically include walks around the historic Beacon Hill neighborhood, the Victorian Back Bay neighborhood, and along the Freedom Trail.
 No reservations necessary; pay your guide in cash when you arrive at the meet-up point.
 Check out times and other details on the Boston By Foot Website.

-For free entertainment, head to Faneuil Hall Marketplace, where Street Performers Festivities will be going on from Saturday through Monday.
+For free entertainment, head to Faneuil Hall Marketplace, where Street Performers will be out in force from Saturday through Monday.
 Mimes, jugglers, puppeteers, musicians, magicians, and comedians will mesmerize you with their talents.

 With so many Bostonians (also known as lunatic drivers, although of course I'm not referring to myself) out of town, Memorial Day weekend presents a great opportunity to explore Boston by bike safely.
 Join a group tour - offerings on Monday range from UrbanAdventours include tours of the Freedom Trail, Beacon Hill, and Back Bay - or rent a Hubway bike for an hour or two and explore on your own.
 More about Boston bike tours, rentals, and paths